 The commission payout standard in the industry today is 40-45%.
 That is percentage payout of the wholesale dollar—the money that actually comes in from the distributor.
 This represents an eight-time mark up from wholesale to retail.
 In other words, the retail price of the product is eight times its cost.
 Most companies want to pay the 40-45% in commissions, and the rest in incentives like car programs, trips, and global bonus pools.

 Variance from the payout standard brings predictable consequences, which should be carefully considered.
 If a company promotes a plan paying only around 20% commission, it may have a hard time recruiting and keeping distributors.
-It may also find great difficulty competing in the marketplace against other direct selling companies.
 If you’re going to pay more than 45% in commissions, you have to know where that money is going to come from.
 Some companies go up to 50%, but when you start going much higher than that, it’s very hard to sustain long-term profitability.
 The higher percentages are possible with high product margins.
 Theoretical payout—the percentage the plan would pay if all commissions were paid out in every case—should not be more than 8% above actual payout to avoid disappointing distributors expecting more.